 Hi there!
 I’m glad you made it here.
 This page is going to help you set up your Kroger account and take advantage of those electronic Kroger digital coupons you see in the Kroger weekly ad.
 You either found my card with a page link on it, or I handed you one while you and I were shopping.
 We might have even got into a conversation about how challenging it (digital coupons) is with new technology, but you want to get in on the Kroger digital coupon savings.
 While you can watch Kroger videos on how to use the system, it’s challenging to go step by step.

-This blog post singles out Kroger digital coupon savings because I haven’t tried Walmart’s yet.
+This blog post singles out Kroger digital coupon savings because Walmart already has the lowest price.
 Kroger is targeting grocery delivery as it moves its electronic (e) commerce strategy forward.
 They will increase the number of enticing marketing schemes to get customers engaged on a digital level so that they can take over the world with grocery delivery.
 Hey, we all have to have goals.
 In fact, at the time I drafted this post, they had a $20 digital coupon for new (Clicklist) customers!

 (Today Kroger calls its e-commerce function Clicklist but that will be changing.)
 Clicklist is the personal shopping services team of Kroger, and you should know that Kroger employees manage it, your groceries are not marked up like Instacart or Shipt, and if you use coupons and pick up your groceries the small service fee (less than $5) is practically a wash.
 I’ve watched many customers recoup that fee over and over.
 If you haven’t read about Kroger and Ocado’s business, you should also know that Ocado isn’t the only roadshow featuring robotics and groceries.
 I have to mention these things because I’m literally on the edge of my nerd-seat waiting to see what happens next in the robot world.
 And, I’m sure Walmart is already eyeing similar companies or building their robotic nation like CommonSense Robotics and Takeoff.